estinbramka/openGL-GameEngine/README.md

 # openGL-GameEngine

-Use the W and S key to navigate.
+Use the WASD and mouse to navigate